 Automatic Rebalancing

 These automated investment services should work to keep your portfolio balanced over time, meaning you answer questions at the start and maintain ongoing contributions to build your balance over time.
-SoFi automated investing, Betterment, Marcus Invest, and more all offer such features.
+SoFi robo-investing, Betterment, Marcus Invest, and more all offer such features.

 Low-Cost Exchange Traded Funds